 This year the inspected parcels were located in the south end of the county.
-They are located in the jurisdictions of Auburn, Covington, Enumclaw, Maple Valley, North Bend and Snoqualmie.
-These inspections totaled 41 parcels for 22 separate facilities.
-This inspection cycle covers 41 parcels or 17.37% of this specialty's total parcel count.
+They are located in the jurisdictions of Federal Way, Kent, Renton, Des Moines and South King County.
+These inspections totaled 43 parcels representing 33 separate facilities.
+These inspected parcels, out of the 255 total parcels in this specialty assignment, represent 17.00% of this specialty's total parcel count.
 The physical inspection and its quantity of parcels is made to comply, as required, with WAC 458-07-015 - 4(a).
+In the City of Federal Way there are an additional 5 parcels representing 4 facilities that will be inspected this year.
+These additional parcels have incomplete new construction and require a revisit to update the data and percentages complete, which will double as inspected properties.
+These additional parcels will increase the inspected total to 48 parcels or 18.97%.
 An exterior observation of these properties was made with efforts to verify the accuracy and completeness of property characteristic data that affect value with the on-site property managers.